OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Control Flow Flattening

-Control Flow Flattening replaces original code with a more complex representation.
-The transformation breaks the body of the function into basic blocks and puts them all inside a single infinite loop with a switch statement that controls the program flow.
-This makes the program flow significantly harder to follow because the natural conditional constructs that made the code easier to read are now gone.
+Control flow flattening replaces original code with a more complex representation.
+The transformation breaks the body of a function into basic blocks and puts them all inside a single infinite loop with a switch statement that controls the program flow.
+This makes the program flow significantly harder to follow because it removes the natural conditional constructs that usually make the code easier to read.

 ![control-flow-flattening](./Images/Chapters/0x06j/control-flow-flattening.png)